feedback-house/developer-portal/docs/api-area-get.md

 ### Error reporting

 For each request the API will evaluate each area individually and will report errors per area.
-This means that this API can sucesslfully create or update some areas while rejecting others.

 Example for a response with errors:
 ```json